tbidne/navi/README.md

 * `net-interface.app`: One of `["nmcli" | "ip"]`.
   * `nmcli` requires the `nmcli` (`NetworkManager cli`) utility.
   * `ip` requires the `ip` utility.
-  * If no option is given then we will try each of the above in the given order, if they are supported.

 ##### General Options